What Is a Biostatistician? 2025 Career Guide

 You are Currently on slide 1

-If you’re looking to further your skills in biostatistics, look no further than the Biostatistics in Public Health Specialization from the best school for public health, Johns Hopkins University [7].
+As a biostatistician, you will help advance public health by conducting research that influences public policy.
+If you’re looking to further your skills in biostatistics, look no further than the Biostatistics in Public Health Specialization from Johns Hopkins University [5].

-This specialization is intended for public health and health care professionals, researchers, data analysts, and social workers who need a primer in the concepts of biostatistics.
-After taking this course, which requires four months or less, you’ll be prepared to participate as part of a research team.
+This Specialization is intended for public health and health care professionals, researchers, data analysts, and social workers who need a primer in the concepts of biostatistics.
+After taking this course, which requires four months or less, you may be ready to participate in a research team.

 Article sources